ojaha065/simplePHPLoginSystem/README.md

 **IMPORTANT!**
 I remind you again that you **MUST** delete the /install folder before using this in live production environment. **Otherwise anyone can see your database credentials!**

+After setup you can create new accounts (admin or normal) using the admin panel.

 ### Setup FAQ

 #### I don't know what port my database is using.